Type XXVI submarine: Construction

-The Hauptausschuß Schiffbau presented a production plan in early May 1944 that a total of 66 boats were planned to be completed for the year 1945, with volume production to begin in May 1945 After a revision of the production times planned by the IBG – eight weeks for the raw sections, six weeks for the construction of each section and seven weeks for the assembly – the number to be produced was increased to 74 boats for 1945.
-The order for the production of 100 boats – U 4501 to U 4600 – was first placed on May 26, 1944 at the Schichau shipyard in Danzig, who already had relevant experience with the construction of sections through the production of the Type XXI boats.
+The Hauptausschuß Schiffbau (main committee of shipbuilding) presented a production plan in early May 1944 that a total of 66 boats were planned to be completed for the year 1945, with volume production to begin in May 1945 After a revision of the production times planned by the IBG – eight weeks for the raw sections, six weeks for the construction of each section and seven weeks for the assembly – the number to be produced was increased to 74 boats for 1945.
+The order for the production of 100 boats – U 4501 to U 4600 – was first placed on May 6, 1944, at the Schichau shipyard in Danzig, who already had relevant experience with the construction of sections through the production of the Type XXI boats.
 The amount of crude steel required for the hundred boats was estimated at 46,240 t.
 On August 27 of the same year, the order was accepted by the Blohm + Voss shipyard.
 The Hamburg shipyard specialized in the assembly of Walter systems as well as in the assembly of sections.
+Upon acceptance, the first five boats were expected to be delivered by March (U 4501), April (U 4502), June (U 4503 and U 4504) and July (U 4505) the following year.
+On January 22, as part of emergency shipbuilding measures, the Hauptausschuß Schiffbau reduced the number of orders by one.
 By the end of the war, some sections for U 4501 to U 4504 were under construction.
-The other contracts were no longer implemented.
+The other plans were no longer implemented.